box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 Box can issue a new breaking change to API endpoints once per year, reserving the right to release an additional breaking change to address security or privacy concerns.
 In such cases, the new version will be incremented by one in the suffix.
 For example, if security issues need addressing in the previously released version `2025.0` of Sign Requests, the new version will be labeled `2025.1`.

 Each stable version is supported for a minimum of 12 months.
-This means that when a new version is released, the previous version becomes deprecated and will be available for usage, but no new features will be added.
+This means that when a new version is released, the previous version becomes deprecated and will be available for use, but no new features will be added.
+It also means, that a new version cannot be released sooner than every 12 months.

 We strongly recommend updating your apps to make requests to the latest stable API version.
 However, if your app uses a stable version that is no longer supported, then you will get a response with an HTTP error code `404 - Not Found`.
-For details, see [Versioning Errors](#versioning-errors-and-fallback).
+For details, see [Versioning Errors](#versioning-errors).

 If your request doesn't include a version, then the API defaults to the `V2` Box API version.
 However, we do not recommend relying on this behavior for adopting deprecated changes.
 As you update your app, you should specify the API version with every request.
 By making your app version-aware, you anchor your code to a specific set of features that are guaranteed to behave in the same way for the supported timeframe.